+In 2015-16, Daniel debuted the role of Jokanaan in Salome with the Detroit Symphony, sang Don Fernando in Fidelio with Cincinnati Opera, Iago in Otello with the Phoenicia Festival of Voice, Enrico Ashton in Lucia di Lammermoor with Boheme Opera of New Jersey, and covered the title role of Wozzeck and Alberich in Das Rheingold at Lyric Opera of Chicago, and Alberich in the complete Der Ring des Nibelungen at Washington National Opera.
 In 2014, Daniel Sutin sang the title role of Wozzeck at the Metropolitan Opera, stepping in at the last moment for an indisposed Thomas Hampson, and was the One-Eyed Brother in Die Frau ohne Schatten.
 Other engagements for the 2014-15 season included Biterolf in Tannhäuser (Lyric Opera of Chicago),and Sharpless in Madama Butterfly (Hawaii Opera Theatre).
-In 2013, he sang Giorgio Germont in La Traviata (Savonlinna Opera Festival, Finland), the title role of Rigoletto (Hong Kong Opera), Konrad Nachtigall in Die Meistersinger von Nurmberg (Lyric Opera of Chicago), Tonio in I Pagliacci (Austin Lyric Opera), and Valentin in Faust (Boheme Opera of New Jersey).
+In 2013, he sang Giorgio Germont in La Traviata (Savonlinna Opera Festival, Finland), the title role of Rigoletto (Musica Viva, The Opera Society of Hong Kong), Konrad Nachtigall in Die Meistersinger von Nurmberg (Lyric Opera of Chicago), Tonio in I Pagliacci (Austin Lyric Opera), and Valentin in Faust (Boheme Opera of New Jersey).
 Highlights of the 2011-12 season include Mr. Sutin’s debut at Boston Lyric Opera in the title role of Macbeth, and Marcello in Opera Fairbanks’ production of La Boheme.

-In 2010-11, he returned to Lyric Opera of Chicago as Sonora in La Fanciulla del West, sang the role of Paolo Albani in Simon Boccanegra (L’Opéra de Montréal), Iago in Otello (Palm Beach Opera), and was at the Metropolitan Opera for Wozzeck and Boris Godunov.
+In 2010-11, he returned to Lyric Opera of Chicago as Sonora in La Fanciulla del West, sang the role of Paolo Albiani in Simon Boccanegra (L’Opéra de Montréal), Iago in Otello (Palm Beach Opera), and was at the Metropolitan Opera for Wozzeck and Boris Godunov.
 In addition he sang Baron Scarpia in Las Vegas Opera’s Production of Tosca.
 2009-10 season highlights: Peter, the Father (cover) in Hänsel und Gretel (Metropolitan Opera), title role of Rigoletto (San Antonio Opera and Nashville Opera), and Paolo in Simon Boccanegra (Canadian Opera Company.
 2008-09 marked Mr. Sutin’s debut with the Royal Opera House, Covent Garden, as Sonora in La Fanciulla del West.
 In addition, he sang Sharpless in Madama Butterfly (Savonlinna Opera Festival, Michigan Opera Theatre).
 2007-08 was his Lyric Opera of Chicago debut, as the One-Eyed Brother in Die Frau ohne Schatten.
 It also was his seventh season at the Metropolitan Opera, where he was Paris in Roméo et Juliette.
-Other season highlights include Giorgio Germont in La Traviata (Reisoper Nederlandse), amd Sergeant Belcore in L’Elisir d’Amore (San Antonio Opera).
+Other season highlights include Giorgio Germont in La Traviata (Reisoper Nederlandse), and Sergeant Belcore in L’Elisir d’Amore (San Antonio Opera).
 Following a Verdi Gala for the Santa Barbara Opera to open the 2006-7 season, Mr. Sutin was heard at the Metropolitan in the world premiere of Tan Dun’s The First Emperor, and sang Orest in Elektra (Canadian Opera Company) and Conte di Luna in Il Trovatore (Caramoor Festival).

 In 2005-06, Mr. Sutin was at the Metropolitan Opera singing Paris in their new production of Roméo et Juliette, and covering the role of Ford in Falstaff and the title role of Wozzeck.
-Other engagements included Silvio in I Pagliacci (Toledo Opera), Conte Almaviva in Le Nozze di Figaro (connecticut Grand Opera), Ford in Falstaff (New Jersey Opera Theater), and the bass soloist for the Long Island Symphony’s performance of Beethoven’s Ninth Symphony.
+Other engagements included Silvio in I Pagliacci (Toledo Opera), Conte Almaviva in Le Nozze di Figaro (Connecticut Grand Opera), Ford in Falstaff (New Jersey Opera Theater), and the bass soloist for the Long Island Symphony’s performance of Beethoven’s Ninth Symphony.
 The 2004-05 season marked his debut with Canadian Opera Company as Conte di Luna in Il Trovatore, his return to the Metropolitan as Ping (cover) in Turandot, Tonio in I Pagliacci and Alfio in Cavalleria Rusticana (Boheme Opera of New Jersey), and The King/ Ambassador/Woodcutter/Mr. Dollar in La Bella Dormente nel Bosco (Spoleto Festival, Lincoln Center Festival).
-In addition, Mr. Sutin sang with the Johnstown Symphony in their annual Opera Gala and was Pater Extaticus in Mahler’s Eighth Symphony with the National Symphony Orchestra of Mexico.
-Mr. Sutin’s 2003-04 season opened at the Metropolitan with The One-Eyed Brother in Die Frau ohne Schattenand Shchelkalov in Boris Godunov.
+In addition, Mr. Sutin sang with the Johnstown Symphony in their annual Opera Gala and was Pater Ecstaticus in Mahler’s Eighth Symphony with the National Symphony Orchestra of Mexico.
+Mr. Sutin’s 2003-04 season opened at the Metropolitan with The One-Eyed Brother in Die Frau ohne Schatten and Shchelkalov in Boris Godunov.
 Other season highlights include Silvio in I Pagliacci (New Orleans Opera Association), and covering the title role of Wozzeck (Saito Kinen Festival, Japan).
 In 2002-03, he sang the role of Ping in Turandot (Metropolitan Opera) and Wozzeck (New Jersey Opera Festival).

 2001-02 marked Mr. Sutin’s Metropolitan Opera debut, as the Journalist in Lulu.
 In addition, he sang Ford in Falstaff (Sarasota Opera), Conte di Luna in Il Trovatore (Boheme Opera of New Jersey), Baron Scarpia in Tosca (Boheme Opera), and Sarasota Opera’s gala concert of Verdi operatic highlights.
 Mr. Sutin’s European credits include performances at the opera houses of Frankfurt, Stuttgart, Darmstadt, Krefeld/Mönchengladbach, Zurich, and Basel.
 His repertoire included, in addition to roles listed earlier, the title role of Eugene Onegin, Figaro in Il Barbiere di Siviglia, Harlekin in Ariadne auf Naxos, and Sid in Albert Herring.
 As a concert artist, Mr. Sutin has performed as soloist in Carmina Burana and in Open Air Concerts opposite José Carreras.